Happy International Men’s Day!

 Follow #internationalmensday and @ukmensday on Twitter

 In 2019, up and down the UK, men, women and organisations have made International Men’s Day in this country another great event with huge support from employers, public bodies, universities, charities, government and many many more.
-There are well over 100 organisations marking the Day this year when there was only 12 in 2012.
+There are c200 organisations marking the Day this year when there was only 12 in 2012.

 There are community events, health days, business events, debates, student events, political events, conferences, staff support days, competitions, comedy nights and fundraisers.
 All are focussing on how a difference can be made to the lives of men and boys and raise awareness of issues affecting their wellbeing.